ovn-org/ovn-kubernetes/vagrant/README.md

 running Apache, as well as yaml for creating an east-west service and a north-south service.
 To try these out, follow these instructions.

-* cd ~/k8s/server/kubernetes/server/bin
-* ./kubectl create -f ~/apache-pod.yaml
+* kubectl create -f ~/apache-pod.yaml
-* ./kubectl create -f ~/nginx-pod.yaml
+* kubectl create -f ~/nginx-pod.yaml
-* ./kubectl create -f ~/apache-e-w.yaml
+* kubectl create -f ~/apache-e-w.yaml
-* ./kubectl create -f ~/apache-n-s.yaml
+* kubectl create -f ~/apache-n-s.yaml

 You can verify the services are up and running now:

-* ./kubectl get pods
+* kubectl get pods
-* ./kubectl get svc
+* kubectl get svc

 You can now get to the service from the host running Virtualbox by using the Nodeport and the IP 10.10.0.12 (the public-ip for the k8s-minion1 found in